The monarch was famous for going through multiple wives and mistresses, but what actually happened to all of Henry VIII's wives?

 For the duration of her life, which lasted longer than Henry’s, she lived in Hever Castle, the former residence of the Boleyn family.
 Though they were separated, Anne of Cleves maintained a close relationship with the king and his children.
 She was even given the name “The King’s Sister.”

-5. Kathryn Howard
+5. Catherine Howard

-Kathryn Howard, was the fifth of Henry VIII’s wives and the second to be beheaded –- ironic, as the first to be beheaded, Anne Boleyn, was her first cousin.
+Catherine Howard was the fifth of Henry VIII’s wives and the second to be beheaded –- ironic, as the first to be beheaded, Anne Boleyn, was her first cousin.
 She was 16 at the time of their marriage while her husband King Henry VIII was 49.

-Katherine Parr became the restorer of his court, uniting his children and making sure they were presented to the world as a close-knit family.
+Catherine Parr became the restorer of his court, uniting his children and making sure they were presented to the world as a close-knit family.
 She was instrumental in his legitimate children’s educations and passed legislation that made his previously illegitimate children (through annulment or divorce) legitimate again.

 King Henry VIII trusted his last wife so much that when he went to war, he appointed her as his successor, naming her Queen Regent in the event of his death.
 When he did eventually die at the age of 55, Katherine was allowed to keep her gowns and jewels and reside in one of his castles.
-She even kept the title of Dowager Queen as well.
+Catherine Parr even kept the title of Dowager Queen as well.

-Though she is known as one of Henry VIII’s wives, Katherine Parr created her own place in history.
+Though she is known as one of Henry VIII’s wives, Catherine Parr created her own place in history.
 Having been married four times (Henry was her third husband), she became the most married queen of England.